ElhamTimory/Elham-Timory-AI-Portfolio/Lab-04-Chihuahua-vs-Muffin/README.md

 ![Validation Predictions](./results/validation-predictions.png)

-This result shows the model’s predictions for selected validation images.
+This result shows validation images with their predicted and correct labels.